Aviuz/ECF/README.md

 dotnet new ecf -o MyNewProject
 ```

+# Examples
+For some other use cases please look into [Example Project](/source/Example).

 # Advanced scenarios
-For more advanced scenarios please refer to [this section](/docs/AdvancedScenarios.md)
+For more advanced scenarios please refer to [this section](/docs/AdvancedScenarios.md).